 The brilliant older sister and musical partner of Wolfgang Mozart, whose own prodigious talent was eclipsed by the constraints of her era.

-Long before Wolfgang Amadeus Mozart was a household name, the Mozart family's first child prodigy was his sister, Maria Anna, affectionately called Nannerl.
+Maria Anna Mozart, affectionately called Nannerl, was the Mozart family's first child prodigy.
 Under the exacting tutelage of their father Leopold, she mastered the harpsichord and fortepiano, dazzling aristocratic audiences across Europe on grueling concert tours.
 Contemporary accounts praised her impeccable technique and expressive playing.
-Yet, as she reached marriageable age at 18, her public performing career was abruptly halted by social convention.
+At age 18, her public performing career was abruptly halted by social convention.
 While Wolfgang's genius was nurtured into a profession, Nannerl's was relegated to the private sphere.
 She remained a skilled musician, teaching and composing, though her works are lost.
-Her later life followed a prescribed path: marriage to a magistrate, a move to the countryside, and raising a family.
-The story of Nannerl Mozart is not one of failure, but of formidable ability channeled into the narrow avenues available to an 18th-century woman, leaving us to wonder about the symphonies she might have written.
+She later married a magistrate, moved to the countryside, and raised a family.
+Her story shows formidable ability channeled into the narrow avenues available to an 18th-century woman.

 The biggest hits of 1751